 Every year in our school based therapy practice, we create and send home summer packets for our students to help prevent the summer slide.
-We believe that practice makes perfect when it comes to school readiness!
+We believe that practice makes perfect (or at least progress!) when it comes to school readiness!
 Check out these ideas for preventing the summer slide by practicing the foundation skills kids need most for school!

 No one wants to think about school over the summer.
-And when children have long breaks where they don’t have regular opportunities to practice the skills they need in school every day, they often need extra time to get back into the swing of things when they return to school in the fall.
+And when children have long breaks where they don’t have regular opportunities to practice the skills they need in school every day (ahem…COVID), they often need extra time to get back into the swing of things when they return to school in the fall.

 It may take weeks to get a child back to where they left off!
 Here at The Inspired Treehouse, we want kids to have what they need to start the school year confident and ready to learn.
 Here are 10 functional skills used every day in the school environment with some playful summer activities that will give the opportunity for practice and development of these skills.
-These summer activities for kids are so much fun, we promise your little ones won’t even realize that they’re actually doing homework! :)
+These summer activities for kids are so much fun, we promise the little ones won’t even realize that they’re actually doing work!

 Most children have many opportunities to navigate steps in their school environment on a daily basis: to get to art or music, to play on playground equipment, and even to get on the bus.
 This may sound simple enough, they practice stairs everyday at home, right?